-In April 2011, the FASB issued ASU 2011-03,Transfers and Servicing: Reconsideration of Effective Control for Repurchase Agreements In a typical repurchase agreement transaction, an entity transfers financial assets to the counterparty in exchange for cash with an agreement for the counterparty to return the same or equivalent financial assets for a fixed price in the future.
-Prior to this update, one of the factors in determining whether sale treatment could be used was whether the transferror maintained effective control of the transferred assets and, in order to do so, the transferror must have the ability to repurchase such assets.
-In connection with the issuance of ASU 2011-03, the FASB concluded that the assessment of effective control should focus on a transferor's contractual rights and obligations with respect to transferrof financial assets, rather than whether the transferor has the practical ability to perform in accordance with those rights or obligations.
+In April 2011, the FASB issued ASU 2011-03, Transfers and Servicing: Reconsideration of Effective Control for Repurchase Agreements In a typical repurchase agreement transaction, an entity transfers financial assets to the counterparty in exchange for cash with an agreement for the counterparty to return the same or equivalent financial assets for a fixed price in the future.
+Prior to this update, one of the factors in determining whether sale treatment could be used was whether the transferor maintained effective control of the transferred assets and, in order to do so, the transferror must have the ability to repurchase such assets.
+In connection with the issuance of ASU 2011-03, the FASB concluded that the assessment of effective control should focus on a transferor's contractual rights and obligations with respect to transferred financial assets, rather than whether the transferor has the practical ability to perform in accordance with those rights or obligations.
 ASU 2011-03 removes the transferor's ability criterion from consideration of effective control.
-This update is effective for the first interim or annual period beginning on or after December 15, 2011.
+The Company adopted this standard in the first quarter 2012.
 As the Company records repurchase agreements as secured borrowings and not sales, this update has no significant effect on the Company's consolidated financial statements.